DC23/scriptabit/docs/usage/banking.rst

 1000 gold first, however this increases the risk of losing your gold due to death.
 It is up to you to balance the transaction cost with the risk of death.

-The command line argument `--bank-max-fee` sets the upper limit on fees.
+The command line argument `bank-max-fee` sets the upper limit on fees.
 Values up to 600 will make transactions very expensive, while going beyond 600 will start to make small transactions cost more than the transaction amount.